siddsaad/TextExchange/README.md

 __________
 Github 101

--this is the repository where we are going to upload all our files
+-this is the "repository" where we are going to upload all our files

--you can edit any file or code by clicking the edit button on the top corner
+-you can edit any file by clicking the file and then clicking the edit button on the top corner

 -after you edit the codes, make sure you document and add comments (or questions but we can do this via Slack)